Oh, The Drama

 Unless you are living literally off the grid and have zero access to the world, you know how INSANE this market is right now.
 Have you seen this TikTok video?
 It is 100% on point with enough accuracy to make you cry.
-Being in the trenches, I can tell you that us agents working with buyers are exhausted and our buyers are emotionally drained after losing out on bidding wars or finding out that lumber has now tripled in cost making their new home unattainable.
-At this point, every home for sale in the MLS should be classified as "auction" because it's rare anything is selling at or below list price.
+Buyers are exhausted and emotionally drained after losing out on bidding wars or finding out that lumber has now tripled in cost making their new home unattainable.
+It's a running joke that, at this point, every home for sale in the MLS should be classified as "auction" because it's rare anything is selling at or below list price.

 The flip side of that story is that us agents with homes to sell feel like Charlie in the Chocolate Factory.
 Winning ticket all around!